FarisRedza/pop-launcher-plugin-uni/README.md

 Nix package - `nix-env -iA nixpkgs.xclip`

 ### Installation
-Clone the repo and run `make install` in the repo's folder\
+For user install, clone the repo and run `make install` in the repo's folder\
 Run `make uninstall` in this folder to uninstall the plugin

+To install system-wide, download and install the deb package

 Run `make json_file` to update the list of unicode characters.
 This uses a [venv](https://docs.python.org/3/library/venv.html) python virtual environment to run a script to generate the file
 Debian/Ubuntu and derivatives - `sudo apt install python3-venv`